nickwallen/metron-ui-blog/README.md

 **TODO** Links to the previous blog posts covering these examples.

-#### Enhancing the Squid Data
+#### Enhance the Squid Data

 The previous tutorials covering Squid produced a limited data set.
-These consisted of a few requests to the CNN web site.
+These consisted of a few basic requests.
 To make this tutorial more interesting, we are going to need a bit more variety in the sample data.

 Open a terminal and run the following series of commands.
 This will download a list of the top 1 million sites as defined by Alexa.
 This will continually choose one at random and make a request through Squid for that web site.
 Leave this command running on the host so that a continual feed of data is generated as we work through the remainder of this tutorial.